Raghunandan4/NOC-Router/README.md

 # NOC-Router
-Implementing an 8 - bit NOC Router in VHDL
+Implementing an 8-bit NOC Router in VHDL

 ### Software used for Programming, Testing and Simulation :~